What is Wildlife Connectivity?

 The Upper Rio Grande Wildlife Connectivity Initiative seeks to foster collaboration and cross-jurisdictional coordination by bringing together federal and state agencies, tribes, conservation non-profits and community leaders, including spiritual and faith leaders, to learn about connectivity issues and support public policies, on the ground projects, and science and data focused on protecting and enhancing connectivity and overall ecosystem health.

-In 2019, EarthKeepers 360 will be hosting various wildlife connectivity and corridor field trips.
+EarthKeepers 360 recently spearheaded efforts to get 112 spiritual leaders from various faith communities to sign onto a letter to the U.S. Forest Service to protect wildlife corridors in the Upper Rio Grande.
+EarthKeepers 360 is also hosting regular wildlife connectivity and corridor field trips.
 Spiritual leaders will be guided on the ground in this incredible landscape experiencing firsthand the area’s biodiversity and wildlife while getting deeper understanding of challenges to wildlife connectivity.
 Opportunities will also include dialogue will local leaders to listen and learn about how the area’s diverse cultures view land, water and wildlife as well as we will identify proactive ways spiritual leaders and their communities can get involved in policy and planning at the federal, state and local level.
-EarthKeepers 360 will also be leading trips for military veterans on this landscape to promote healing and reconnect them with the area’s land, water, and wildlife.
+Along these lines EarthKeepers 360 worked with leaders from Hispanics Enjoying Camping, Hunting and the Outdoors (HECHO) to pass local resolutions in support of wildlife corridors.
+EarthKeepers 360 also is leading trips for military veterans on this landscape to promote healing and reconnect them with the area’s land, water, and wildlife.